Defining Go Modules

 When developers reach v2, semantic import versioning

-is added to the import path
+means that a /v2/ is added to the import path

-at the end of the module root prefix: my/thing/v2/sub/pkg
+at the end of the module root prefix: my/thing/v2/sub/pkg.

 There are good reasons for this convention, as described in the earlier post,